The Best Regional Fast-Food Chain in Your State

 Taco joints abound in the New Mexico, but head into Blake's Lotaburger for a beef burger with a Southwestern vibe—the LOTA Burger with Green Chile & Cheese.
 Spice lovers can also go for the Chile Con Carne Bowl, Jumbo Chili Dog, or just add a Hatch Valley Green Chile (made with Hatch chiles that are exclusively grown in New Mexico) on the side at this fast-food joint.

-Jamaican immigrants opened up this Carribean-flavored fast food spot in the Bronx, N.Y., in 1989 and eventually grew to over 100 locations across the East Coast.
+Jamaican immigrants opened up this Caribbean fast-food spot in the Bronx in 1989 and eventually grew to over 100 locations across the East Coast.
 Must-order items on the Golden Krust menu include the Jerk Chicken Patty, Braised Oxtail Combo, Curried Goat, and the Bulla Cakes if you crave a sweet treat.

-Landing on Earth in Bismarck, N.D., after winning a best BBQ ribs contest in Tennessee, this out-of-this-world fast-food spot now serves everything from BBQ and burgers to pizza and stuffed baked potatoes.
+Landing on Earth in Bismarck after winning a best BBQ ribs contest in Tennessee, this out-of-this-world fast-food spot now serves everything from BBQ and burgers to pizza and stuffed baked potatoes.
 Three Space Aliens locations are now open, two in North Dakota and one in Minnesota.

-Wawa may just seem to be a simple gas station/convenience store combo to the uninitiated passerby, but it's way more that than.
+Wawa may just seem to be a simple gas station/convenience store combo to the uninitiated passerby, but it's way more than that.
 Inside they serve up delicious fast food, from subs (known as "hoagies" to the locals) and sourdough melts to breakfast sandwiches and blend-your-own milkshakes, that'll make you want to stop for gas before you get to half a tank!

-Perfected in Naples, Italy, by great-grandfather DeLucia when he shoveled snow into caves for a frozen base for his cold lemonade creations, his son brought the recipe to Cranston, R.I., in the early 1900s.
+Perfected in Naples, Italy, by an Italian man who shoveled snow into caves for a frozen base for his cold lemonade creations, the Del's recipe came to Cranston, R.I., in the early 1900s courtesy of his son and grandson.
 Now with about 30 Del's Lemonade locations, you can stop and beat the heat with a delicious Soft Frozen Lemonade when you're in the tiny state.

-Boasting more than 85 years in the burger business—which makes them the second oldest in the country—Krystal opened in 1932 in Chattanooga, with little square hamburgers most often eaten with a hot cup of coffee.
+Boasting decades of years in the burger business, Krystal opened in 1932 in Chattanooga, with little square hamburgers most often eaten with a hot cup of coffee.
 They now cover the Southeast and menu highlights include a whole line of mini-meals like Sunrisers, Chiks, and Pups.

 Big and juicy burgers are always the go-to when hitting up a Whataburger next time you're in Texas.
 The famed fast-food joint started in 1950 and is still family-owned and family-operated.
 Go for a Green Chile Double and onion rings with a sweet Strawberry Malt on the side for the maximum Whataburger experience.

-This burger joint has been in business in Salt Lake City since 1960 and can now be found in Utah, Arizona, and California with 17 locations still selling their Famous Thick Shakes.
-Iceberg Drive Inn specialties not to miss (besides the shakes) include the towering Rodeo Burger or Pastrami Burger, Grilled Footlong, and Hand-Breaded Onion Rings.
+This burger joint has been in business in Salt Lake City since 1960 and can now be found in Utah, Arizona, and California selling their Famous Thick Shakes.
+Iceberg Drive Inn specialties not to miss (besides the shakes) include the towering Rodeo Burger or Pastrami Burger, the Grilled Footlong, and Hand-Breaded Onion Rings.

 Though they may have spelled "fries" wrong, don't let a little mistake keep you from some of the best fried taters around.
 Opened in the late '40s by a husband-wife team, Al's French Frys features inexpensive eats with burgers, dogs, sandwiches, and double-fried potatoes that turn into crave-worthy crispy-soft fries.